UWO-Aero-Design/first-commit/git-intro/README.md

-# **Welcome to UWO Aero Design Intro to Git**
+# Welcome to UWO Aero Design Intro to Git

 This is to serve as a tutorial for onboarding new members who may have never used git before.

 The code changes will be incredibly simple but done in a convoluted manner to explain how to use git commands such as add, commit, push, fetch, as well as a short intro to the interactive rebase.

 ## **Housekeeping**
-* Time to complete this tutorial will vary based on how quickly someone can respond to the merge requests.
+* The time required to complete this tutorial will vary based on how quickly someone can respond to the merge requests.
 Assuming no wait time:
   * If you already know git, this tutorial should be <1 hour
   * If you have no experience then expect about 1-3 hours
-* Tutorial assumes you have some sort of programming language compiler or interpreter installed on your computer so that you can actually run code.
+* This tutorial assumes you have some sort of programming language compiler or interpreter installed on your computer so that you can actually run code.
 * The majority of this tutorial will be using the command line, members are free to use GUI based git tools, but they won't be covered here.
 (It's possible to complete this tutorial using GUI based tools so if you feel more comfortable using them, definitely do so!, there just won't be examples for it)
 * This tutorial assumes you have no prior knowledge other than what a terminal is.
-* The tutorial was written by someone using Linux, but there is no reason why the steps can't be followed on Mac and Windows, though you may need some extra things on Windows.
+* This tutorial was performed using Linux, but there is no reason why the steps can't be followed on Mac and Windows.
+Windows users, see the [Windows Users Section](#windows-users) for more information.

 ## **HELP**
 If you need help at point during the tutorial dont be afraid to ask.
-There is a file name HELPME.md which should contain an updated list of people that have already completed the tutorial or are familiar with the material.
+Check out [HELPME.md](HELPME.md) which contains an updated list of people that have already completed the tutorial or are familiar with the material.

 ## **Windows Users**

-If you're on Windows computer which I'm assuming most are, I highly recommend installing the Windows Terminal from the Microsoft Store and using powershell.
+If you're on Windows computer, I highly recommend installing the Windows Terminal from the Microsoft Store and using powershell.

 I would also recommend setting powershell to be the default terminal for VSCode (assuming you use VSCode).
-This way all terminal commands should be the same across windows, mac, and linux.
+This way all terminal commands should be the same across Windows, Mac, and Linux.

 ## **Let's Start**
-To begin, lets create a directory to store anything aero design related.
+To begin, lets create a directory to store anything Aero Design related.
 Open a terminal and navigate to the directory you want to create your new aero-design folder within.
 You can do this part with a regular file manager as well.

 1. Type `cd path/to/somewhere/` to navigate to inside the `somewhere/` folder.
 Replace path/to/somewhere with a proper file path